AriFordsham/GHCWiki/building/preparation.md

 ```

-## Configuring a building environment
+## Configuring a build environment

 It is also possible to set up a build environment for GHC by installing the required dependencies and tools manually.
 The following pages explain how to do it depending on your [platform](platforms).
 Note that some pages still refer to the legacy Make-based build system and should be updated (any help is welcome!).